marsgroves/HackTheBox/README.md

 <img src="https://miro.medium.com/max/1400/1*TtmI32KSF6IQn17rpChTew.jpeg">

 18. Now, finally go to https://www.hackthebox.eu/invite and paste the Invite Code you got in the textbox asking for the same.

+19. You’re in!
+You can sign up on the site now and become a member.